 In this example the

-<html> tag declares the default namespace to be XHTML.
-As a result it and all its child tags are interpreted by the user agent as belonging to XHTML, except for the
+<html> element declares the default namespace to be XHTML.
+As a result, it and all its child elements are interpreted by the user agent as belonging to XHTML, except for the

-xmlns attribute, and by redeclaring the default namespace, this tells the user agent that the
+xmlns parameter, and by redeclaring the default namespace, this tells the user agent that the

-<svg> tag and its descendants (unless they also redeclare the default namespace) belong to SVG.
+<svg> element and its descendants (unless they also redeclare the default namespace) belong to SVG.

 See, namespaces really aren't that hard.